ethereum-optimism/design-docs/ecosystem/supersim.md

 The flow of this tool will differ depending on whether the user opts for **vanilla** mode or **forking** mode.

-1. **Vanilla mode**:
+#### Vanilla mode

-    a.
-Orchestrator has preset chain configs and starts chains anew.
+    1. Orchestrator has preset chain configs and starts chains anew.
-    b.
-Orchestrator applies genesis state via the genesis-applier.
+    2. Orchestrator applies genesis state via the genesis-applier.
-    c.
-Orchestrator starts op-simulator and offers an interface between anvil instances and op-simulator.
+    3. Orchestrator starts op-simulator and offers an interface between anvil instances and op-simulator.
-    d.
-Orchestrator monitors status of running local anvil instances.
+    4. Orchestrator monitors status of running local anvil instances.

-2. **Forking mode**:
+#### Forking mode

-    a.
-Orchestrator acquires L1 reference block to get the latest L2 height for forking using l2-fork-state-finder.
+    1. Orchestrator acquires L1 reference block to get the latest L2 height for forking using l2-fork-state-finder.
-    b.
-Orchestrator gets appropriate chain configs from the superchain registry using the chain-config-loader.
+    2. Orchestrator gets appropriate chain configs from the superchain registry using the chain-config-loader.
-    c.
-Orchestrator starts the requested chains at determined L2 block height.
+    3. Orchestrator starts the requested chains at determined L2 block height.
-    d.
-Orchestrator applies genesis to each chain using the genesis-applier.
+    4. Orchestrator applies genesis to each chain using the genesis-applier.
-    e.
-Orchestrator starts op-simulator and offers interface between anvil instances and op-simulator.
+    5. Orchestrator starts op-simulator and offers interface between anvil instances and op-simulator.
-    f.
-Orchestrator monitors status of running local anvil instances.
+    6. Orchestrator monitors status of running local anvil instances.

 ### Interfaces

-1. **Orchestrator** interface provides the following to the developer:
+#### Orchestrator interface provides the following to the developer:

-    a.
-Instance status
+    1. Instance status
-    b.
-Event log
+    2. Event log
-    c.
-Mode selection
+    3. Mode selection
-    d.
-Control panel (in cli?
+    4. Control panel (in cli?
 Some ui option? both?): buttons/commands to start/stop/restart individual instances
-    e.
-Genesis state interface: could be a long term goal to give devs more control over what they do here.
+    5. Genesis state interface: could be a long term goal to give devs more control over what they do here.
 Would offer an interface for applying and managing genesis states:

         i.
 File upload: upload genesis files
         ii.
 Genesis history: list of applied genesis states with timestamps/details iii.
 Apply button/command: apply the selected genesis state to the chosen instances.

-    f.
-Configuration loader: interface for loading and managing chain configurations from the chain-config-loader.
+    6. Configuration loader: interface for loading and managing chain configurations from the chain-config-loader.

         i.
 Config list: display available configurations from the registry ii.
 Download button/command for the selected configuration iii.
 Apply button/command
         iv.
 Configuration details: show detailed information about the selected configuration

+#### Op-simulator interface

-2. **Op-simulator** interface checks instance status as served by orchestrator interface and listens for RPC calls that require op-simulator intervention.
+Checks instance status as served by orchestrator interface and listens for RPC calls that require op-simulator intervention.
 The purpose of this interface is to intercept RPC calls that should go to the interface rather than to anvil instances directly.

 This is essentially a proxy between the app's RPC calls and the op-simulator.

 ```mermaid
 flowchart TD